 The US price for the DAC2.1x Signature is $4,900.
 Like the transport, this DAC sits about mid-way through their “levels” of digital converter products.
-It includes the expected AN “secret sauce” componentry, including Black Gate caps, Tantalum resistors, a choke-regulated and tube rectified power supply, as well as the separate mains transformer and a transformer-based digital input.
+It includes the expected Audio Note “secret sauce” componentry, including Black Gate caps, Tantalum resistors, a choke-regulated and tube rectified power supply, as well as the separate mains transformer and a transformer-based digital input.
 It also includes a no-feedback tube-output stage.
 The AD1865N chip supports 24Bit/96KHz files (even though the chip is 18-bit), and in direct contravention to received wisdom, the DAC is “digital filter free”.

 In case it’s not obvious, this DAC is unabashedly un-modern — there are no inputs for USB or Ethernet (wired or wireless), and no “real” high-resolution support (the DAC will truncate down to 18 bits).
 It’s S/PDIF over RCA or AES/EBU over XLR or nothing.